czeskij/jira2discord/README.md

 # jira2discord

-Bot for Jira with Discord server integration.
+Bot for Discord with Jira integration.

 ## Configuration